awsdocs/amazon-lumberyard-user-guide/doc_source/component-shapes.md

 ## Request EBus Interface<a name="shape-component-ebuses"></a>

 All shape components provide access to two separate request buses\.
-The first bus is the `` that returns general information about the shape component\.
+The first bus is the `ShapeComponentRequestsBus` that returns general information about the shape component\.
 The second bus is the [`ShapeNameComponentRequestsBus`](#component-shape-components-request-bus) that returns property configurations for the specified shape\.

 Use the following request functions with the event bus interface to communicate with other components in your game\.